"The difference between genius and stupidity is that genius has its limits" - Albert Einstein ( 1879 - 1955 )

 Einstein's special relativity defines energy as follows:

-where both mass, , and speed of light, , have common sense identities, although the true origin of mass, , will not be understood until finally the Higgs boson particle is discovered and fully comprehended as to how it assigns "mass" to a body.
-See: Higgs boson; Special Theory of Relativity.
+where both mass, , and speed of light, , have common sense identities, although the true origin of mass, , will not be understood until finally the Higgs boson particle is discovered ( now discovered 2011 - 2013 ) and fully comprehended as to how it assigns "mass" to a body of matter.
+See: Higgs Boson; Special Theory of Relativity.

 for inertial mass.
 See: Inertial Mass.